 PDF files that you’ve attached to your notes

-Inline drawings you created on an iOS device and attached to your notes
+Drawings you created on an iOS or iPadOS device and attached to your notes

 Ask Siri.
 Say something like: